Congressional Black Caucus: Black Republicans in the CBC

-Of these twelve, only Evans, Franks, West, and Love joined the CBC; currently, the caucus includes no Republicans.
+Twelve Black Republicans have been elected to Congress since the caucus was founded in 1971.
+Of those, only Delegate Melvin H. Evans of the Virgin Islands (1979–1981), Representative Gary Franks of Connecticut (1991–1997), Representative Allen West of Florida (2011–2013), and Representative Mia Love of Utah (2015–2019) joined the CBC.

-Edward Brooke was the only serving African American U.S. senator when the CBC was founded in 1971, but he never joined the group and often clashed with its leaders.
+Edward Brooke was the only serving Black U.S. senator when the CBC was founded in 1971, but he never joined the group and sometimes clashed with its leaders.
 In 1979 Melvin H. Evans, a non-voting delegate from the Virgin Islands, became the first Republican member in the group's history.
 Gary Franks was the first Republican voting congressman to join in 1991, though he was at times excluded from CBC strategy sessions, skipped meetings, and threatened to quit the caucus.

 J. C. Watts did not join the CBC when he entered Congress in 1995, and after Franks left Congress in 1997, no Republicans joined the CBC for fourteen years until Allen West joined the caucus in 2011, though fellow freshman congressman Tim Scott declined to join.
 After West was defeated for re-election, the CBC became a Democrat-only caucus once again in 2013.

 In 2014, two black Republicans were elected to the House.
 Upon taking office, Will Hurd from Texas declined to join the caucus, while Mia Love from Utah, the first black Republican congresswoman, joined.

 In 2021, newly elected black Republican Byron Donalds was blocked from joining the CBC.